 When building construction thrived in the late 18th and early 19th century, egg whites mixed with lime were used as a binding material for stone walls.
 In order not to waste the egg yolks, a culinary innovation with a Spanish touch baked in clay ovens heated by fired coconut husks and shells, yielded the Torta.
 This what makes the La Torta de Argao unique and so delicious on its own.

-La Torta de Argao, the one made in Argao in southern Cebu is still the best although torta are available in many bakeshops in Cebu.
+La Torta de Argao – the one made in Argao in southern Cebu is still the best, although these torta are available in many bakeshops in Cebu.
 It is their famous delicacy that they are so proud.
 In fact, Argao’s previous Pitlagong Festival was replaced in 2011 by La Torta Festival, a feast mainly dedicated to its famous delicacy.

-You may also watch this video on How to make La Torta de Argao by Victor Kintanar.
+Watch this video on How to make La Torta de Argao:

 La Torta de Argao Recipe